 5. Use SpyHunter Anti-Malware Tool to Scan for Facebook Virus

-Using an anti-malware tool is one of the easiest quick-fixes around.
+Using an anti-malware tool is one of the easiest quick fixes around.
 But take note, not all anti-malware tools are as effective.
-Take “Four virus android removal” as an example, it was made more damage to users than the virus itself.
-That’s it’s crucial to choose a trusted application for effective virus removal.
+Take “Four Virus Android Removal” for example; it made more damage to users than the virus itself.
+That’s why it’s crucial to choose a trusted application for effective virus removal.

 1. Download SpyHunter Anti-Malware Tool

 2. After you have installed SpyHunter, wait for it to update automatically.

 3. Once the update process has finished, click on the “Malware/PC Scan” tab.
 A new window will appear.
 Click on “Start Scan.”

 4. After SpyHunter has finished scanning your PC for any files of the associated threat and found them, you can try to get them removed automatically and permanently by clicking on the “Next” button.

 5. If any threats have been removed, it is highly recommended to restart your PC.